 A boil water notice is issued when contamination is confirmed in the water system.
 On rare occasions a "Do Not Drink Notice" or "Do Not Use Notice" will be issued.
 In these cases, the city will provide information about safety precautions that should be taken including the use of bottled water for drinking, cooking, bathing and laundry.

-If a boil water notice has been issued, then residents must bring water to a boil and keep at a rolling boil for at least one minute.
+If a boil water notice has been issued, then residents must bring water to a boil and keep at a rolling boil for at least five minutes.
 Cool water before using.
 This includes water used for brushing teeth, making ice, washing raw foods, and preparing drinks, as well as water for pets.
 Water used for bathing, laundry and lawn irrigation does not need to be boiled.
 To improve the flat taste of boiled water, aerate it by pouring it back and forth from one container to another and allow it to stand for a few hours, or add a pinch of salt for each quart or liter of water boiled.

 Boil water notices apply to locations that are completely out of water.
 Boiling water is not necessary for locations with low water pressure, it may trickle out of the tap but water is still flowing.
 If water containing bacteria is not treated through boiling or disinfection, you may experience health effects such as headache, nausea, diarrhea and fatigue.
 Infants, the elderly and people with compromised immune systems are most at risk to develop these symptoms.